August 23 – Sept 4: Turtle embarks on his third Circumnavigation of Ireland cruise as a speaker aboard Noble Caledonia’s flagship, MS Island Sky.

 April 21: Turtle presents Zoom talks on ‘The Irish Diaspora’ to Irish Network DC in Washington DC; and the Bangor Rotary Club in County Down.

-April 18: Turtle unveils a plaque in Rathvilly to the memory of Michael Faye.
+April 18: Turtle gives talk at unveiling of a plaque in Rathvilly to the memory of Michael Faye.

 April 16: Carlow Nationalist home in on Ally’s matchbox collection photo shoot in the Make a Wish book.